kusala9/DanielMoraite.github.io/docs/satellite1.md

   - [requests](http://docs.python-requests.org/en/master/) (you might not need to if you already have miniconda installed: '$ pip install requests Requirement already satisfied: requests in /miniconda3/envs/...' )

 #### Data Extraction
-If you are a planeteer then you`ll get your data from: [Planet Explorer](https://www.planet.com/products/explorer/), of course, the 14 days trial.
+If you are a planeteer then you'll get your data from: [Planet Explorer](https://www.planet.com/products/explorer/), of course, the 14 days trial.

 Now, time to get the data: and I am proud to say that, at this moment in time, this is the most complete version that you will find online:

 Get to your Jupyter Notebook and start typing:

-In 1:  from planet import api
+       from planet import api
        client = api.ClientV1()

-Get your coordinates with this fast hack: at geojson.io and pick your area of interest and copy paste your coordinates
+      # Get your coordinates with this fast hack: at geojson.io and pick your area of interest and copy paste your coordinates bellow:

-In 2:   # Silicon Valley, San Francisco, CA, USA, coordinates
+      # I have picked some Silicon Valley, San Francisco, CA, USA, coordinates:

         geojson_geometry = {
           "type": "Polygon",
           "coordinates": [